How to Cure Cannabis: The Step-by-Step Guide

 The final step is testing the quality of your product.
 Accurate testing is essential for several reasons.
 First, it ensures the dried cannabis is safe for consumption by allowing you to check for any contaminants, such as mold or mildew.
 Testing also allows you to verify the potency and quality of the product, from its aroma and flavor to its overall appearance.

 There are various methods growers can use to check the quality of their cured product.
 For larger industrial growers, lab testing is a standard option.
 This involves sending a sample of the product to a laboratory for analysis.
-The lab can check for potency and contaminants, and other quality factors.
+The lab can check for potency, contaminants, and other quality factors like terpenes.
 Another option is to examine the smell and appearance of the buds.

 A good product should have a vibrant color and a strong aroma.
 Some growers may also smoke or vaporize some of the product to test flavor and potency.
 When testing your cured product, look for:

-• Potency: Examine the CBD and THC levels to ensure they’re in the desired range
+- Potency: Examine the CBD and THC levels of the flower to ensure they’re in the desired range

 Step 6: Storage